Fresh Frozen Plasma Dose Calculator

 80 × 15 = 1200 mL

 An 80 kg patient needs approximately 1200 mL of fresh frozen plasma.

 You usually give fresh frozen plasma (FFP) because of its high concentration of coagulation factors.
 This replaces them in a patient to treat or prevent bleeding.
 The list of indications for FFP infusion includes:

 - Lack of, or shortage of, coagulation factors;

 What blood type is a universal plasma donor?

 The blood group AB is a universal plasma donor.

 Don't mistake this with O group, a universal blood donor.
 The blood of the O group has no antigens on the red blood cell surface.
 The plasma of the AB group doesn't contain any antibodies against antigens.
 That's what makes it universal.

 Fresh frozen plasma, the liquid component of blood, contains special proteins – coagulation factors.
 Because of this, it enhances blood coagulation when there’s a lack of endogenous factors or during massive bleeding.

-Sometimes, we also use it as prevention of bleeding, e.g., before surgery.
+Sometimes, we also use it as a prevention of bleeding, e.g., before surgery.